proxmox/ceph/ceph/doc/cephfs/fs-volumes.rst

 * ``features``: features supported by the subvolume
 * ``state``: current state of the subvolume
 * ``earmark``: earmark of the subvolume
+* ``source``: exists only if subvolume is a clone.
+It contains name of the source snapshot and names of the volume, subvolume group and subvolume in which the source snapshot is located.
+If the clone was created with Tentacle or earlier release, value of this field is 'N/A'.

 If a subvolume has been removed but its snapshots have been retained, the output contains only the following fields.